 - Instructional support from our experienced faculty

 - Access 24/7 to Penn Foster’s online community, plus immediate membership in the Medical Admin Assistant academic group

 - Your personalized online student homepage and learning portal

 - Additional resources such as our online library and career guidance from Career Cruising

-As a medical administrative assistant, you can work in doctors’ offices, hospitals, insurance companies, or public health clinics.
+Medical administrative assistants can work in doctors’ offices, hospitals, insurance companies, or public health clinics.
 There are also opportunities as a medical records or admissions clerk, a medical office manager, or a chance to work in a pharmacy, pathology lab, or in medical records.

 Can I transfer previously earned credits to the Penn Foster Career School Medical Administrative Assistant Career Diploma program?

-Yes, you can receive advanced academic credit for some courses within the program, which means you can move through your curriculum faster and earn your certificate or diploma sooner.
+Yes, you may be able to receive advanced academic credit for some courses within the program, which means you can move through your curriculum faster and earn your certificate or diploma sooner.
 Learn more about Penn Foster Career School's transfer credit policy.